n3s-online/shipfast-leaderboard-analysis/tweet-thread.md

 ### Tweet 1
+Your SaaS's headline is the first thing most customers will see.

-I analyzed the landing page headlines of the top 100 startups on @marc_lou's ShipFast leaderboard.
+I dissected the top 100 startups on @marc_louvion's ShipFast leaderboard (collectively $2.7 M+ ARR) to uncover the headline formulas that convert.

-Collectively, they make $2.7M+ in revenue.

- Full thread with learnings, common themes, and 100 headline examples for YC’s Request for Startups  👇
+Full thread with takeaways and 100 headline examples👇

 ![ShipFast leaderboard](visualizations/leaderboard-screenshot.png)
 ![Takeaways](visualizations/takeaways-blur.png)
 ### Tweet 2
+Be confident but realistic about your product.
+Include industry trends.

 Out of the 81 English headlines from top 100 startups, only 8 words showed up more than twice:

-6x — build, ai
+6x: build, ai
-4x — app, videos, minutes, startup
+4x: app, videos, minutes, startup
-3x — idea, boost
+3x: idea, boost

-Learnings:
-1. “Minutes” and “seconds” beat “instantly” — believable speed > magic, don't market as too good to be true
-2. “AI” still dominates
+"Minutes" > "Instantly" (its more believable)

 ![Word cloud of English headlines](visualizations/english_headline_wordcloud.png)
 ### Tweet 3
+Data shows that the majority of successful headlines are neutral, and the rest are positive.

 I ran sentiment analysis on the 81 English startup headlines:
 - 59% neutral
 - 35% positive
 - 6% negative

-Positive headlines drive the most revenue on average.
-Negative headlines have the highest _median_ revenue.

-What should you do?
-It seems like the data leans towards neutral headlines (leaning positive) having the best odds of success.
-Don't over-sell your product or market via fear.
+Don't over-sell your product.
+Don't market via fear.
+Be realistic.

 ![Sentiment distribution pie chart](visualizations/english_only/sentiment_distribution.png)
 ![Revenue by sentiment bar chart](visualizations/english_only/revenue_by_sentiment.png)